danielezotta/NokiaFastMile4GMonitor/README.md

 After this command, access `http://localhost:3333/` and insert the FastMile 4G IP address in the popup.
 Data won't be readily available, just wait a bit.

+## Development environment

+Tested and developed with NodeJS version `18.12.1`, npm version `9.2.0`.

+The router is a Nokia FastMile 4G model `4G05A`.